Oxygen firebreak: Europe

-A white paper report, published by BPR Medical in April 2022, found that 23 deaths from home oxygen fire incidents in France and Italy, had been reported by the media between 2017 and 2021.
-By contrast, data from the European Industrial Gases Association (EIGA), reports home oxygen fires caused 15 fatalities between 2013 and 2017 across 16 countries, suggesting significant under-reporting of the issue.
+Data from the European Industrial Gases Association (EIGA), reports home oxygen fires caused 15 fatalities between 2013 and 2017 across 16 countries, suggesting significant under-reporting of the issue.
+By contrast, a white paper report, published by BPR Medical in April 2022, found that 23 deaths from home oxygen fire incidents in France and Italy, had been reported by the media between 2017 and 2021.

 In England and Wales, central reporting of adverse incidents is a requirement of the NHS Service Specification for Home Oxygen.
 After firebreaks became mandatory in 2006, the average number of deaths by fire was 0.36 per thousand patients per year.
 In the US, where firebreaks were not required, almost twice as many patients (0.62 patients per thousand) died.
-A Freedom of Information request in 2018 revealed that only fatality relating to home oxygen fires was recorded in the five-year period between 2013 and 2017.
+A Freedom of Information request in 2018 revealed that only one fatality relating to home oxygen fires was recorded in the five-year period between 2013 and 2017.